AlumiK/mnist-pipelining/README.md

-# MNIST Model Parallelism Using Pipelining
+# MNIST Hybrid Parallelism

-MNIST model parallelism using pipelining implemented with TensorFlow 2 and MPI.
+MNIST hybrid parallelism using pipelining and hierarchical Allreduce.

+This version is implemented with TensorFlow 2 and MPI.

 ## Run